timcowlishaw/enxaneta/documentation/ethnography/06_end-of-block-synthesis.md

 ### 1. **Research questions**

-Develop 2-3 research questions for each of the following groups, focusing on aesthetics and valuation:
+Develop 2-3 research questions for each of the following groups, focusing on _aesthetics_ and _valuation_:
 (a) Python programmers
 (b) The permacomputing community
 (c) [Barefoot developers](https://justinpickard.net/log/2024/06/17/barefoot-and-malleable/)[^1]